Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 - Syracuse's games have gone over 45.5 points in three of seven chances this season.

-- The two teams combine to average 50.7 points per game, 5.2 more than the over/under in this contest.
+- Saturday's total is 5.2 points lower than the two team's combined 50.7 points per game average.

-- These two squads combine to allow 43.2 points per game, 2.3 fewer than this contest's over/under.
+- This contest's total is 2.3 points more than the 43.2 these two squads combine to allow per game this season.

 - The Hokies and their opponents have scored an average of 53.8 points per game in 2021, 8.3 more than Saturday's total.

-- The 45.5-point total for this game is 5.3 points below the 50.8 points per game average total in Orange games this season.
+- The 50.8 PPG average total in Orange games this season is 5.3 points more than this game's over/under.

 Virginia Tech Stats and Trends

-- Virginia Tech's games this year have gone over the total in one out of six opportunities (16.7%).

-- The Hokies average 21.7 points per game, comparable to the 23 per matchup the Orange surrender.

-- When Virginia Tech records more than 23 points, it is 1-1 against the spread and 1-1 overall.
+- Virginia Tech is 1-1 against the spread and 1-1 overall this season when the team puts up more than 23 points.

-- Virginia Tech is 1-3 against the spread and 2-2 overall when the team amasses over 309 yards.
+- In games that Virginia Tech churns out more than 309 yards, the team is 1-3 against the spread and 2-2 overall.

-- This year, the Hokies have turned the ball over seven times, one more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.